florianbuerger/florianbuerger.github.io/_posts/2016-10-01-macbook-one.md

 [^1]:	Originally I considered the rose gold model!

-[^2]:	I work on projects ranging about xxx lines of codes with xx number of files and a lot of dependencies through either Cocoapods or Carthage
+[^2]:	Mostly on projects that still use `CocoaPods`.
+I try to switch to `Carthage` these days, especially with the slow Swift compile times, precompiled frameworks are a blessing.

 [1]:	http://www.duetdisplay.com/